The Road Into Sassella of Valtellina ©Kevin Day/Opening a Bottle

 ARPEPE

 ARPEPE is the icon of Valtellina.
 Their vineyard sites and ultra-traditional winemaking methods would alone give them an advantage.
 But what really sets ARPEPE apart — even from a majority of Barolo producers — is how long they voluntarily age their wines before release.
 This is particularly acute with their top-end riserva cru wines (those with a Gothic font), which are only released in ideal vintages and are among the greatest red wines in Italy.
-There are five in total: “Sesto Canto” Inferno, “Buon Consiglio” Grumello, “Sant’Antonio” Grumello, “Nuova Regina” Sassella and most famous of all, “Rocce Rosse” Sassella.
+There are six in total: “Sesto Canto” Inferno, “Buon Consiglio” Grumello, “Sant’Antonio” Grumello, “Ultima Raggi” Sassella, “Nuova Regina” Sassella and most famous of all, “Rocce Rosse” Sassella.

-For these wines, ARPEPE ages them for five years in 50 hectoliter casks comprised mostly of chestnut, a wood that is banned in Barolo but whose tannin profile, they feel, imparts a special magic with mountain Nebbiolo fruit.
+For these wines, ARPEPE ages them for two-and-a-half to five years in 50 hectoliter casks comprised mostly of chestnut, a wood that is banned in Barolo but whose tannin profile, they feel, imparts a special magic with mountain Nebbiolo fruit.
 When the wine is bottled, they often store it for a few more years until they are happy with how it is showing, and then it is released.
 For instance, the 2009 vintage wasn’t released until 2017.

 The 2009 ARPEPE "Sesto Canto" Valtellina Superiore Inferno and the 2009 ARPEPE "Buon Consiglio" Valtellina Superiore Grumello. ©Kevin Day/Opening a Bottle